THE LIFE COACH SCHOOL – Episode 108

 “Your thought is the signal that you send out into the universe, and the vibration is what magnetizes it to you.
 If you’re in a vibration of gratitude, if you’re in a vibration of abundance, if you’re in a positive vibration you will attract a lot of positive things to your life.

 Now, have you won the lottery?
-No. Are you still experiencing those emotions of having had won it because you’re going to that place?
+No. Are you still experiencing those emotions of having won it?
+Yes.
+Because you’re going to that place.

 All those positive emotions, that abundance, that excitement, those emotions are what the law of attraction responds to.
 The more you can play with that the better.
 I like to picture my goals in my life, having already achieved them and feeling that gratitude ahead of time and creating that vibration.”